codefori/vscode-ibmi/docs/articles/local-project.md

 You can also specify which file system the source code should be uploaded to wth the `fileSystem` property:

 * `qsys`: local sources are uploaded to source members.
 Your commands should use `SRCFILE(&OBJLIB/&FOLDER) SRCMBR(&NAME)` and includes/copy statements should generally point to other members.
 * `ifs`: local sources are uploaded to ifs streamfiles.
 You should make sure your working directory (home directory) in Code for IBM i is set to where you want sources uploaded to.
 Your commands should use `SRCSTMF(&SRCSTMF)` and includes/copy statements should generally point to other streamfiles.
+* `none`: no sources will be uploaded and on the command will be executed.

 Additionally, you can specify which environment the command should run in.
 Although, we only support `qsys` right now. `pase` and `qsh` support will be added in the future.